LearnDash Group Branding

 With this module enabled, you can add a custom logo to a LearnDash group page, similar to how you add a featured image to a course.
 To set a logo, edit (or create) the associated group.
 On the LearnDash Group edit page, this module adds a new Branding Logo metabox where an image can be set.

-Once you associate a custom logo with a group, you can then display the logo on a page by using the shortcode.
+Once you associate a custom logo with a group, you can then display the logo on a page by using the shortcode or block.
 Depending on the layout of your page, you may want to show the custom logo in a smaller size.
-This can be accomplished by including the size attribute in your shortcode, for example:
+This can be accomplished by including the size attribute in your shortcode or block, for example:

 Sizing options include full (default), large, medium, and thumbnail.
 In most cases it’s best to use a single size for all groups/logos and not worry about the size attribute.

-Note: On a group registration page (another module of the Pro Toolkit), the shortcode will display the custom logo for the associated group (even if the user is part of other groups).
-On other pages, the shortcode will show the logo associated with the current user’s group.
-If a user belongs to more than one group and each has a custom logo, the shortcode will display all logos.
+Note: On a group registration page (another module of the Pro Toolkit), the shortcode/block will display the custom logo for the associated group (even if the user is part of other groups).
+On other pages, the shortcode/block will show the logo associated with the current user’s group.
+If a user belongs to more than one group and each has a custom logo, the shortcode/block will display all logos.

 By default, group names are separated by a comma and space e.g., “Group A, Group B”.
-You can change the separator by including the separator attribute in your shortcode, for example:
+You can change the separator by including the separator attribute in your shortcode or block.
+For example: